Schedule of Events

 Join the Center for Intercultural Relations to learn about resources, services, programs, and signature events we offer to support diverse SDSU students through a multicultural/multiracial lens.
 Get a tour of the Center and enjoy ice cream in our space.

-Veteran Educational Benefits and Student Support
+Veteran Educational Benefits and Student Engagement for Parents and Dependents

 Start Time: 10 a.m.